raven-dev-ops/ai_telephony_service_crm/README.md

    - Visit `http://localhost:8000/docs` for interactive docs.
    - See `API_REFERENCE.md` for a route-by-route summary grouped by area (voice, telephony, Twilio, CRM, owner, admin, reminders, retention, widget).

+5. **Try self-service signup & onboarding (optional)**
+   - Enable `ALLOW_SELF_SIGNUP=true` in your backend environment.
+   - Open `dashboard/signup.html` to create a new tenant via `/v1/public/signup`, then follow the flow into `dashboard/onboarding.html` to connect calendar, email, and other integrations.

+6. **Try the owner AI assistant (optional)**
+   - With the owner dashboard open, use the floating chat bubble to ask questions about metrics, data definitions, and operational policies.
+   - When configured with `SPEECH_PROVIDER=openai` and `OPENAI_API_KEY`, the backend answers via `/v1/owner/assistant/query` using local documentation plus the configured OpenAI chat model.

 Source PDFs & Traceability
 --------------------------